 Toddlers simply want to know the names of everything to build vocabulary.

-Young toddlers aren't developmentally ready for the abstract thinking required to understand that letters are symbols that represent sounds in our spoken language.
+Most toddlers aren't developmentally ready for the abstract thinking required to understand that letters are symbols that represent sounds in our spoken language.

-It won’t be until your child has developed some phonemic awareness that he or she will begin to understand that words are made up of speech sounds in a row.
+Keep in mind that words are made up of speech sounds in a row.

-Once a child can at least identify the beginning sound of spoken words, then it's time to show what those sounds look like using alphabet letters.
+Once a child can identify at least the beginning sound of spoken words, then it's time to show what those sounds look like using alphabet letters.

 There’s really not much point trying to get your 18 month old to learn letters by buying a bunch of alphabet toys and puzzles, stamping letters into play dough or making letter crafts.

-Sure, some young toddlers can memorize letter names and sounds.
+Sure, some young toddlers can memorize letter names and letter sounds.
 But that’s no more impressive than naming any object!

 One of the biggest mistakes is starting sound-letter matching activities before your child understands that letters are symbols.
+When a child struggles to learn letter sounds, phonemic awareness is usually the missing piece.

 The alphabet letters only have meaning because we’ve all agreed that a certain written symbol represents a sound in our spoken language.